sillsdev/ptx2pdf/docs/ptx2pdf/figures.md

 Next we count the number of paragraphs we want to skip before inserting this image and make a string of `D`s (delay) of that many and store that for the post paragraph figure handler to make use of.

 [=cfig_dofigure_6]::

-Page and full pictures are treated the same except that they are given a different magic penalty number after each one.
+Page and full pictures are treated almost the same except that they are given a different magic penalty number after each one.
 Again this is stored ready for shipping out at the right time with the appropriate shipout routine.